Zuza/zuza.github.io/_posts/2019-12-29-Intuitive-Multiplicative-Weights.md

 A few final points:
 * Can can often get a better dependence on $\rho$ for special problems.
 E.g., one can get a linear instead of quadratic dependence of $\rho$ for positive packing and positive covering problems such as maxflow.
 See [AHZ] for details.
-* The above analysis is essentially equivalent to the Frank-Wolfe optimization method applied to the $\smax$ over $x \in K$.
+* The above analysis is essentially equivalent to the Frank-Wolfe method of optimization applied to the $\smax$ over $x \in K$.
+One can spin this to say that multiplicative weights and Frank-Wolfe are equivalent in some strong sense.
+* It would be interesting to rederive matrix multiplicative weights using an analogue of the above analysis.

 References:
 * [AHK] Arora, Hazan, Kale: *The Multiplicative Weights Update Method: A Meta-Algorithm and Applications*